ria18405/Microtasks/Microtask3/README.md

 1. What is the meaning of the JSON attribute `timestamp`?

 	Timestamp is the current UTC date and time of the item.
+It is the time when item was fetched from data source.

 2. What is the meaning of the JSON attribute `updated_on`?